How to lose weight is one of the most pressing health questions for many people.

 People gain weight by consuming more energy than they burn, so consuming fewer calories, or energy, can help.
 However, other factors play a role, such as genetic factors, metabolism, hormones, the type of food you eat, your body type, and lifestyle.

-Health experts around the world now see obesity as an an epidemic.
+Health experts around the world now

 The health risks of excess weight include: